-Stephen Hawking has the neurological disorder, amyotrophic lateral sclerosis.
+Stephen Hawking, who passed away on March 14, 2018, had the neurological disorder, amyotrophic lateral sclerosis.
 This disease gradually weakens the muscles and limits one’s ability for motor functions.
 For most, the onset doesn’t occur until later in life, but Hawking’s diagnosis came at age 21.

 Most people — less than 20% — don’t make it past year five after the diagnosis.
-At 73, Hawking is still going strong, claiming that being able to continue his work as a theoretical physicist helped him survive.
-Since 1985, he has been speaking with his trademark computer system, operating it with his cheek.
+Hawking defied the odds by living to 76.
+He claimed that being able to continue his work as a theoretical physicist helped him survive.
+Since 1985, he spoke with his trademark computer system, operating it with his cheek.